Syncing between primary and shared calendars on the same account will create what seems to be duplicate events.

-The original event, on the right, is the one that is not visible to others (besides you) and the synced copy, on the right, is one that gets created in order to provide visibility and availability to others without sacrificing your privacy.
+The original event, on the right, is the one that is not visible to others (besides you) and the synced copy, on the left, is one that gets created in order to provide visibility and availability to others without sacrificing your privacy.

 Avoid cluttering your calendar